If you’ve been looking for easy ways to teach music intervals, we’ve got you.

 Play Icy Intervals in Group Lessons

 There are 8 penguin game pieces, so you can play Icy Intervals with up to 8 players.
-Plus, you automatically get a bonus poster-sized board so it’s easier for them to crowd around the game board.
+Plus, members get a bonus poster-sized board so it’s easier for them to crowd around the game board.

 Icy Intervals Music Game Success Poster